ComplexSecurity/knowledge-base/docs/programming/phpfilters.md

-PHP Filters are a feature in [[PHP]] used to validate and sanitize external input.
+PHP Filters are a feature in [PHP](../programming/php.md) used to validate and sanitize external input.
 This feature is essential for securing PHP applications by ensuring that input data is safe before using it.
-PHP Filters are especially useful in preventing security vulnerabilities like [[SQL injection]], [[cross-site scripting]] (XSS), and other common input-related attacks.
+PHP Filters are especially useful in preventing security vulnerabilities like [SQL injection](../security/sqli.md), [cross-site scripting (XSS)](../web/xss.md), and other common input-related attacks.

 The types of filters include: